informalsystems/vdd/liteclient/verification.md

 then number of intermediate blocks that need to be checked, by exploiting the guarantees provided by the security model mentioned above.

-# Part I - Outside view
+# Part I - External View

 ## Context of this document